Teksta versija

 (5) The decision taken by the authority referred to in Paragraph two of this Section is not subject to appeal.

-If a dispute applies to the disbursement, continuation of disbursement, or recovery of the financial resources granted, the beneficiary may submit objections to the co-operation institution or, in the case referred to in Section 31 of this Law, to the managing authority within one month from the day of coming into effect of the decision of the managing authority.
-Upon a reasoned request from the beneficiary or due to other objective circumstances, the co-operation institution may extend the abovementioned time period.
+If a dispute relates to the disbursement, continuation of disbursement, or recovery of the financial resources granted, the beneficiary may submit objections to the co-operation institution or, in the case referred to in Section 31 of this Law, to the managing authority within one month from the day of coming into effect of the decision of the managing authority.
+Upon a reasoned request from the beneficiary or due to other objective circumstances, the co-operation institution may extend the abovementioned period.

 Chapter V